xuwenyihust/PawMark/README.md

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache-2.0 license.

 ## Reference
 - [Running Apache Spark on Kubernetes](https://medium.com/empathyco/running-apache-spark-on-kubernetes-2e64c73d0bb2)